derring-do/cards-against-humanagement/README.md

 **Deck-building scripts for Cards Against Humanity-style games on playingcards.io**

-See interactive version of this page here: LINK
+See interactive version of this page here: https://derring-do.github.io/cards-against-humanagement/cardsAgainstHumanagement.html

 ## Background